What will self-employment tax be for 2024/25? There are usually new UK tax brackets and other updates to thresholds introduced each April.

-So here are eight self-employed tax changes to understand for the new tax year, from National Insurance hikes to business rates changes.
+So here are eight self-employed tax changes to understand for the new tax year, from National Insurance reforms to business rates changes.

-The government has frozen this tax allowance until 2026.
-Businesses and taxpayers in general face rising costs throughout 2023, so could feel the pinch of this personal allowance freeze.
+The government has frozen this tax allowance until 2028.
+Businesses and taxpayers in general are facing rising costs, so could feel the pinch of this personal allowance freeze.

 And over the long-term, if earnings rise and the personal allowance stays the same, then you’ll pay more in tax.

-These are the income tax rates and thresholds the self-employed should be aware of in 2023/24 (these are the same as 2022/23):
+These are the income tax rates and thresholds the self-employed should be aware of in 2024/25:

 There are different bands and rates for Scotland.